jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 #### Other uses of `then()`

-Concatenation via `then()` is a good way of introducing a `Transform` that doesn't have a corresponding call-chain method (say because it's a custom `Transform` subclass of the user's own devising; but see {doc}`implementing_transforms` and in particular [`Pipeline.with_methods()`](frankenfit.Pipeline.with_methods) for other ways of addressing this):
+Concatenation via `then()` is also a good way of introducing a `Transform` that doesn't have a corresponding call-chain method (say because it's a custom `Transform` subclass of the user's own devising; but see {doc}`implementing_transforms` and in particular [`Pipeline.with_methods()`](frankenfit.Pipeline.with_methods) for other ways of addressing this):